 As of April 15, 2005, a voting trust, the participants of which are members of five families, owned 36.4% of our capital stock and 70.4% of our capital stock with full voting rights, consisting of the Series B Shares.
 See "Major Shareholders."
-After giving effect to the global offering and the Mexican B Unit offerings, the ownership of the voting trust will be equal to 36.7% of our capital stock and 71.0% of our capital stock with full voting rights.
-Individual members of the voting trust may also acquire BD Units at the public offering price in the concurrent Mexican BD Unit offering.
+After giving effect to the global offering and the Mexican B Unit offerings, assuming the underwriters do not exercise their over-allotment options, the ownership of the voting trust will increase to % of our capital stock and % of our capital stock with full voting rights.
+Assuming the underwriters exercise their over-allotment options in full, the ownership of the voting trust will be % of our capital stock and % of our capital stock with full voting rights.
 Consequently, the voting trust has, and will continue to have after the global offering, the power to elect a majority of the members of our board of directors and to play a significant or controlling role in the outcome of substantially all matters to be decided by our shareholders.
 The interests of the voting trust may differ from those of our other shareholders.